Why Do You Write Book Reviews?

 Nowadays, I carve out time for doing it – by writing book reviews.

-It’s a chance to revisit the book; recall favorite or insightful bits; re-live the experience.
+It’s a chance to revisit the book and my reading strategies; recall favorite or insightful bits; re-live the experience.
 And then, share it in a review.

 Reason #5: As a Reminder – for Myself